Who can use this feature?

 Only supported using the Cerby web app

-In Cerby, an orphan account is an account that remains active even though it no longer belongs to an active workspace member, meaning that there’s no valid Owner assigned to it.
-For example, if a workspace member is deprovisioned from the workspace and is the Owner of an account, the account becomes an orphan.
+In Cerby, orphaned accounts are accounts that remain in the workspace but don't have a valid Owner assigned to them.
+For example, if a workspace member is deprovisioned from the workspace and they were the Owner of an account, the account becomes an orphan.

-Orphan accounts can pose a security risk if overlooked, as they still hold access privileges without being actively monitored.
+Orphaned accounts can pose a significant security risk if overlooked, as they continue to hold access privileges without being actively monitored.

-As a workspace Owner, Super Admin, or Admin, you can quickly identify all orphan accounts in the workspace through the Security Hub and proactively assign one or more Owners to them.
-Additionally, by not having Owners, the following account management capabilities are lost in Cerby:
+As a workspace Owner, Super Admin, or Admin, you can quickly identify all orphaned accounts through the Security Hub and proactively assign one or more Owners.
+Additionally, by not having owners, the following account management capabilities are lost in Cerby:

 Sharing or removing access from the account.